jundalisay/spblist/content/en/material/ufo.md

 Superphysics uses information from all possible sources to increase the knowledge about a topic or subject.

-This means we take information from sources from ancient times, various cultures, and even non-human, as channeled aliens, elementals, etc.
+This means we take information from sources from ancient times, various cultures, and even non-humans, as channeled aliens, elementals, etc.

 An example of channeled information is the Quran which was channeled* through the Prophet Mohammad.